programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     model.step()
 ```

-The `DataCollector` can export the data it has collected as a pandas `DataFrame`, allowing for easy interactive analysis.
+The `DataCollector` can export the data it has collected as a pandas DataFrame, allowing for easy interactive analysis.
 We can get the `agent_letters` data (the combined agent-level and model-level data) like this:

 ```python
 agent_letters = model.datacollector.get_agent_vars_dataframe()